Coizvixxy/WhatTimeIWork/readme.md

 - **📝 Editable Notes**: Users can add and edit notes directly on the calendar days.
 - **💾 Data Persistence**: Holiday and note data are saved locally to allow for persistence across sessions.
 - **↩️ Undo Functionality**: Supports undo operations to revert changes in the calendar data.
+- **🎨 Color-Coded Blocks**: Pre-defined time blocks with different colors for better visual organization
+- **🔄 Monthly Data Reset**: Option to clear data for individual months
+- **🔒 Local Storage**: All data is stored locally in the browser

 <!-- TOC --><a name="-installation"></a>
 ## 🔧 Installation